 Carriage paid to or CPT is one of the Incoterms, and it helps to make international trade smoother for the buyers and sellers.
-If an agreement is CPT, it means the seller is responsible for getting export clearance, as well as transporting the goods to the named place.
+If an agreement is CPT, it means the seller is responsible for getting export clearance and transporting the goods to the named place.
 The seller has the responsibility to arrange for the transport as well as to bear all the freight charges to deliver the goods to the named place in the buyer’s country or the final destination.

 All the risk, including loss, remains with the seller until the goods reach and are taken charge by the first carrier.
-However, what makes CPT different from others, such as FCA, is that in CPT, the seller does not have to pay for the insurance.
+However, what makes CPT different from others, such as FCA, is that the seller does not have to pay for the insurance in CPT.
 One can use CPT for any mode of transport, or even if it involves more than one transport mode.

 A point to note is that CPT may involve more than one mode of transport, and they all are the responsibility of the seller in terms of cost.
 But, the risk passes to the buyer after the first carrier takes charge of the items.
 In the case of CPT, the buyer has to bear import costs, taxes, duties as well as the cost of insurance for the full carriage period.
 The seller’s responsibility is only to hand over the goods to the first carrier and pay for freight charges till the final destination.

 In a CPT agreement, the seller has to clear the cargo for the export and deliver it to the carrier or any other person (buyer and seller agree on) at the defined place.
 The seller has to pay for the freight charges to send the cargo to the specified place.

 In CPT, it is the seller that contracts international transportation.
 And usually, the destination where the risk passes to the buyer is on the buyer’s side.
 In fact, the term CPT is used along with the destination.
 For instance, if the agreement says CPT Chicago, it implies that the seller has to pay the freight charges up to Chicago.